-You can accept credit and debit card payments in your internet shop
+You can accept credit and debit card payments on your ecommerce website

 - You can also allow your customers to send you money using online cash transfer services like PayPal.

-- Customers may be unwilling to send card details unless they are sure your website is secure.
+- Customers may be unwilling to provide card details unless they are sure your website is secure.
 You should set up a secure area for payment processing and advertise your security credentials.

 You can give internet buyers the option to phone through their card details

 - It may be advisable to offer this option alongside other payment methods, to capture customers who are unwilling to enter their card details online.

 - Business-to-business transactions usually take place on the basis of a monthly invoice for payment in 30 days, or a customer account.